|Course Length:||4 Years Full-Time|

 Nursing and Midwifery Council registration is recognised the world over and following registration you can pursue a career in a variety of settings, in either the NHS, private, voluntary or independent sectors.
 Career opportunities also include clinical practice, research, leadership, management and education.
 There are significant opportunities for further professional development and specialism.

-If you are a prospective UK or EU student who will be joining this integrated Masters degree in academic year 2020/21, tuition fees are still to be announced.
+If you are a prospective UK or EU student who will be joining this integrated Masters degree in academic year 2020/21, the tuition fee will be £9,250 per annum.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

-Subject to eligibility, UK students joining this integrated Masters degree in academic year 2020/21 can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK students may also be eligible to apply for additional funding to help with living costs.
+Subject to eligibility, UK and EU students joining this integrated Masters degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.